ngrok/ngrok-operator/docs/developer-guide/releasing.md

 #### Controller

-Releases of the controller will be tagged with a prefix of `kubernetes-ingress-controller-`.
-For example, version `1.2.0` of the docker image will have a git tag of `kubernetes-ingress-controller-1.2.0` which contains the code used to build the docker image `ngrok/kubernetes-ingress-controller:1.2.0`.
+Releases of the controller will be tagged with a prefix of `ngrok-operator-`.
+For example, version `1.2.0` of the docker image will have a git tag of `ngrok-oeprator-1.2.0` which contains the code used to build the docker image `ngrok/ngrok-operator:1.2.0`.

 When changes that would affect the controller's docker image are pushed to `main`, a github workflow will trigger.
-The workflow will build and publish the `ngrok/kubernetes-ingress-controller:latest` docker image.
+The workflow will build and publish the `ngrok/ngrok-operator:latest` docker image.

 If the `VERSION` file at the root of the repo is changed, the workflow will also create a git tag for the controller as described above and publish a tagged docker image.
-For instance when the `VERSION` is changed to `1.2.0`, the workflow will create a git tag of `kubernetes-ingress-controller-1.2.0` and publish the docker image `ngrok/kubernetes-ingress-controller:1.2.0`.
+For instance when the `VERSION` is changed to `1.2.0`, the workflow will create a git tag of `ngrok-operator-1.2.0` and publish the docker image `ngrok/ngrok-operator:1.2.0`.